rmoff/rmoff-blog/content/post/lafs01e04.md

 > By default, the file system connector is bounded

-However it does have an option for streaming, whereby it monitors a folder for new files.
+However, it does have an option for streaming, whereby it monitors a folder for new files.
 Since we've started down this path, let's keep going.
 I'll create a dedicated folder locally for my CSV files, and recreate the table:

 ```sql
 DROP TABLE firewall;